matsen/pplacer/docs/details/pca.rst

-Perform edge principal components analysis.
+Perform edge principal components analysis ("edge PCA").
+Edge PCA takes the special structure of phylogenetic placement data into account.
+Consequently, it is possible to visualize the principal component eigenvectors, and it can find consistent differences between samples which may not be so far apart in the tree.

-This produces the following files for a run with out prefix set to "out":
+Running this command produces the following files for a run with out prefix set to "out":

 out.rot
   The top eigenvalues (first column) then their corresponding eigenvectors.